Billy McKinney Player Props: Yankees vs. Marlins

-The New York Yankees, including Billy McKinney (.172 batting average in his past 10 games), take on starting pitcher Sandy Alcantara and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.
+Billy McKinney, with a slugging percentage of .300 in his past 10 games -- including one home run -- will be in action for the New York Yankees against the Miami Marlins, with Eury Perez on the hill, August 13 at 1:40 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the White Sox.
+In his last game he had a one-hit performance (1-for-3) against the Marlins.

 Billy McKinney Game Info & Props vs. the Marlins